 Note: the above information has come directly from newspaper articles printed in various Western Australian newspapers throughout the years.
 Some of the facts appear to contradict each other and while it’s possible most of the stories told by Old Ned were true, it’s also possible that many were exaggerated.

 WARNING: Aboriginal and Torres Strait Islander readers are warned that the following article may contain images and names of deceased persons.

 Long before a vision of a state arose in the heart and mind of Sir James Stirling, American ships regularly navigated the southwest coastal waters of Western Australia in search of their quarry: whales.

 These American whalers had been visiting our coast since the late 1700s and often came ashore in order to replenish their water supplies.
 They were known to have traded with the Indigenous tribes and even took wives on their visits.
 Each season, upon returning to Western Australia, they reunited with the Indigenous tribes and again took up with the same wife; often finding that children had been born from the union.
-One such example was the well-known Samuel Isaacs (famous for the Georgette rescue) who was known to have been the son of a Creole whaler and a Wadandi Noongar woman (although his parentage is debated).

 So frequently did the Whalers visit our shores they deemed it necessary (or prudent) to sink wells either to establish a new well or to deepen an existing waterhole.